 Biography and education

 Born and raised in Delhi, India, Dr. Nandini Bhalla is a distinguished scholar in mass communication.
 She earned her Ph.D. in Mass Communication from the University of South Carolina, where she developed a deep understanding of media dynamics and communication strategies.
 Before pursuing her Ph.D., Dr. Bhalla completed a BSc.
 (H) in Chemistry from the University of Delhi.
 She then earned an MA in Mass Communication from the Apeejay Institute of Mass Communication, Delhi, and a Post Graduate Diploma in Mass Communication with a specialization in Public Relations from Indira Gandhi National Open University, also in Delhi.
-Additionally, she holds a Post Graduate Diploma in Business Management with a focus on Marketing from Symbiosis Institute of Distance Learning, Pune, India.
+Additionally, she holds a Post Graduate Diploma in Business Management (equivalent to an MBA) with a focus on Marketing from Symbiosis Institute of Distance Learning, Pune, India.

 With seven years of experience in media and communications in India, Dr. Bhalla has worked as both a journalist and a public relations consultant in various government and private organizations.
 Her diverse educational background and extensive professional experience make her a valuable asset in the field of mass communication.